easyJet hand luggage allowance: size, weight and fees

 Is it worth upgrading?

-Consider upgrading to seats at the front of the plane or to the Extra Legroom seats and you’ll get Speedy Boarding, which gets you on the plane first and your pick of prime overhead locker space.
+Consider upgrading to seats at the front of the plane or to the Extra Legroom seats.
+Or get Speedy Boarding, which gets you on the plane first and your pick of prime overhead locker space.
 If you’re a frequent flyer, joining the easyJet Plus scheme is a great option.
-You’ll benefit from being allowed to bring one extra small bag with you on the plane (measuring no more than 45 x 36 x 20cm) and will always get Speedy Boarding – plus you’ll get fast track through security and, at some airports, access to a dedicated bag drop desk.
+You’ll benefit from being allowed to bring one extra small bag with you on the plane and will always get Speedy Boarding.
+Plus, you’ll get fast track through security and, at some airports, access to a dedicated bag drop desk.

 Should I wear my luggage?

 We don’t mean trying to persuade the air hostess that the oversized suitcase balancing on your head is some sort of new fashion trend.
 We’re talking about wearing the clothes rather than packing them.
 Wear the runners, pack the flip flops, that sort of thing.
-If you are feeling a bit broke and are totally hopeless at packing light, this could be a good option for you but it will make for one uncomfortable journey and you may get some funny looks as to why you are walking around wearing four jumpers, a sarong around your head and two pairs of sunglasses in the middle of Barcelona airport.
+If you are feeling a bit broke and are totally hopeless at packing light, this could be a good option for you.
+But it will make for one uncomfortable journey and you may get some funny looks as to why you are walking around wearing four jumpers, a sarong around your head and two pairs of sunglasses in the middle of Barcelona airport.
 Not quite the first impression you were hoping for!
-Alternatively, there’s a range of special ‘wearable luggage’ options, but they’re not exactly the most discreet or stylish outfits…we’ve reviewed them here.

 Should I just use another airline?

-Beat the baggage stress by comparing the cabin luggage allowances across these major airlines.
+Read our guide to hand baggage sizes and weight restirctions and compare the cabin luggage allowances across these major airlines.

 *Updated January 2019.
 Prices correct at the time of publication but may be subject to change and/or availability.